darkn3rd/script-tut/README.md

 The current languages are supported:
   - Awk
   - BATCH (Command Shell) [Windows]
-  - Bourne Shell (POSIX)
   - Bourne Again Shell
   - Korn Shell
+  - JScript (WSH) [Windows]
   - Perl
   - PHP
   - PowerShell [Windows]
   - Python
   - Ruby
+  - Shell (POSIX)
   - VBScript (WSH) [Windows]

-In the future, I could expand to other languages such as LUA, JavaScript (Node.js), and JScript (WSH).
+In the future, I could expand to other languages such as LUA, JavaScript (Node.js).
 If I am really bored I could even do REXX, but I'll probably likely moe onto advanced topics in the given languages, as this is more bang for buck in audience, knowledge growth, and job skills.

 ## Content